wundergraph/wundergraph/docs-website/src/pages/docs/features/realtime-subscriptions.md

 }
 ```

-This GraphQL Subscription trangrays to the following client code:
+This GraphQL Subscription translates to the following client code:

 ```typescript jsx
 const IndexPage = ({ products }) => {